 Costco Auto Program Review

-The Costco Auto Program offers a hassle-free price experience and discounts through its certified dealers.
+Costco might be known for their cheap hot dogs and gigantic packs of toilet paper, but did you know you can also use this retailer to buy a car?
+Since 1989, Costco’s Auto Program has helped millions of drivers find new and certified pre-owned vehicles at exclusive, members-only prices.
 While you won’t get a complete pass on stress, Costco’s car-buying program could be a good option if you don’t like to haggle car prices.

 Pros and cons of the Costco Auto Program

 The Costco Auto Program could help you find your dream car at a great price, but it might not be worth it for everyone (especially if you aren’t already a Costco member).
 Review the benefits and drawbacks to decide if it’s a good fit for your car-buying needs.

 Enhanced customer service

 Not all dealers participate

 Not available for all makes, models and trims

 Streamlined car buying experience: The dealer should have your Costco Member-Only Price Sheet waiting for you when you arrive at the showroom.
 Since the price is prearranged by Costco, you’ll likely be in and out more quickly than if you had to do a lot of negotiating.

 Helpful online tools: You can compare features and specifications for up to three vehicles at a time on Costco’s Auto Program website.
 You can also read car reviews and use the Costco car finance calculator to get an idea of your monthly payments.